April 02, 2014

 What is the French word for “fountain pen”?
-Some people say “porte-plume à réservoir”, or “porte-plume” and “P.P.R.” for short.
+Some people say “porte-plume à réservoir”, or just “porte-plume” and “P.P.R.” for short.
 And others say “stylographe” and “stylo à plume”, or “stylo” for short.
 Still others say “stylo à encre”, “stylo à réservoir”, “plume à réservoir”, “plume-réservoir”, and most recently “stylo-plume”.
+Some like porte plume à réservoir, since the réservoir is an important improvement of the simple porte plume.
+Then they should say porte plume à réservoir jetable for the cartridge filler.
+Actually, what is really important is the feed, so the correct name should be PPRC, porte plume à réservoir et conduit.
 In fact, when you get right down to it, there isn’t just one French word for “fountain pen”.
-Instead, there are many, and some would say way too many, words for it.
+Instead, there are many, and some would say, way too many words for it.
 But what’s more, they are also the wrong words for it.

 The earliest citation by the Oxford English Dictionary of the word “stylographic” is from the year 1808, for Ralph Wedgewood’s British patent no. 3,110 for a pantographic device called a “stylographic manifold writer”, and the earliest citations of “stylography” are for 1840, for “the art of writing with a style [or stylus]”, and an 1846 usage that refers to “a new method of engraving invented by J. C. Crossman performed by the use of a style on a tablet”.
 The Larousse Du XXe Siècle cites “stylographie” as an electrotyping process invented in 1846 by a Danish inventor named Schoeler.
 Haury and Lacroux mention French patent no. 7,007 for a pen called a “stylographe”, a pen with a nib patented in 1848 by a Parisian jeweller whose surname was Valory, and they also credit the electrotyping process “perfected by the Danes” in 1846 as the source for the derivation of the word “stylographe”, although they do not mention the inventor by name.
 In 1849, Elizah Jordan received US patent no. 6,883 for a rudimentary stylographic pen called an “ink pencil”, which didn’t function very well, and in 1857, Joseph Silvy’s patent no. 16,514 improved on Jordan’s pen and assigned the patent to Thomas Dobins.
 In 1856, Nelson Slayton patented another rudimentary stylo no. 15,622, Calvin Rogers patented his stylo precursor no. 47,577 in 1865, Gardener Kenyon patented his early stylo no. 96,598 in 1869, and in 1870, Albert Carleton patented his stylo no. 104,109, but none of these stylos amounted to anything.
 All of these inventions and usages, however, are not the source of the word “stylographe” as used today, and Valory’s use of the word more properly falls into that category of just another of those “diverse names proposed in the 19th century by inventors and merchants”.
 That honor more properly falls to the stylographic pens of the mid-1870s.